Scared of Oils

 You Choose your Painting Process

-If you are a newbie dreaming of using oils, I hope these thoughts have helped to get started.
+If you are a oil painting newbie, I hope these thoughts have helped to get started.
 I’d encourage you find more information online, in books and magazines and ask other artists if you can.
 If you are a more seasoned artist, I’d love to hear your thoughts.
 If you are a mathematician who likes pipets…well, er… never mind. 😉

 Updated November 2017